-In today’s competitive digital landscape, understanding the key performance indicators (KPIs) that drive e-commerce growth is vital for scaling your business.
-Direct-to-consumer (DTC) brands face various challenges, from rising customer acquisition costs to maintaining profitability.
+Understanding the key performance indicators (KPIs) that drive e-commerce growth is vital for scaling your business.
+E-commerce brands face various challenges, from rising customer acquisition costs to maintaining profitability.
 But there's a formula that can guide you through these complexities and ensure sustained growth for your e-commerce brand.

 This formula combines capital management, customer metrics, and strategic differentiation to create a roadmap for success.
 By mastering these KPIs, you'll not only drive growth but also secure your position in a competitive market.